xockcin/shopper/NOTES.md

 I'm realizing this is actually kind of tricky.
 Because what the action creator needs to do is return a new version of the items array with one of its values updated.
 The best way might be with map.
 But I also need to figure out what sort of payload I'm passing into the function.
 All surprisingly complicated!

 And for something that is not a core feature.
 I have barely even begun to think about the actual meat of the project, which is the part when you save use the data contained in the itemized receipts.
 I need to take a break - will come back to this sometime soon.

+# 8/11/21

+It's been a week - seems like an eternity.
+This app can already do most of the basics.
+You can add an item.
+You can't delete an item, but then again why would you want to?
+There's no backend yet, but that's okay.
+You can both add and subtract items to and from the cart.
+That's pretty much it.
+No pictures.
+It doesn't look nice it all, but that can come later.
+You can't edit an item, which is kind of a problem and something I should implement, but you know, whatever.

+The main thing I need, of course, is a backend.
+I still feel sort of terrified of Node after the woefully inadequate preparation I received in the final four weeks of my bootcamp, but that's dumb.
+I need to bite the bullet and get on with it.
+As I have become fond of saying - what would a crazy person do?

+My plan for getting backend programming to click for me is a bit odd - I want to build a project for Arduino using aWOT, a library for hosting a RESTful server on an Arduino, modeled on Express.
+Perhaps not that useful - the pros all say that the Arduino platform itself is only for novices and hobbyists, of which I admittedly am one.
+But that will be a project for another repo - namely Link-n-Load, which I created last week and is still empty.

+For now, I think the next step on this project is to create a separate screen in which the user can view their purchased items.
+First it will just be receipts, but later it can expand into other views.
+Views, that's the word - I need to make views.

+But before I do that, I should go back to that Udemy course and review React Router.